 Like other rays and sharks, sawfish take several years to reach maturity and are long-lived.
-Biologists are not certain of the size of smalltooth sawfish at maturity, but males appear to mature around eight feet long and females likely reach maturity at larger sizes – at least 10 feet (3 meters) long.
-Like other rays and sharks, sawfish take several years to reach maturity and are long-lived.
-Biologists know little about the species’ reproductive cycle, but preliminary data indicates that females reproduce every other year and return to the same nurseries to give birth.
+Biologists are not certain of the size of smalltooth sawfish at maturity, but males appear to mature around 11 feet long (3.4 m) and females likely reach maturity at larger sizes—around 12 feet long (3.8 m).
+Females reproduce every other year and return to the same nurseries to give birth.
 Like other rays and sharks, smalltooth sawfish have internal fertilization, and embryos grow inside the mother until they are born alive.
-Biologists don’t know the length of the smalltooth sawfish’s gestation period, but the largetooth sawfish (Pristis pristis) has a gestation period of approximately five months.
+Biologists estimate the length of the smalltooth sawfish’s gestation period to be 12 months.

 Smalltooth sawfish in Florida waters give birth primarily in April and May.
-Females can give birth to up to 20 young measuring 2 to 2.7 feet (0.6 to 0.8 meters) long.
-Prior to birth, the calcified teeth on the rostrum (saw) are covered in tissue to prevent injury to the mother.
+Females can give birth to approximately 7–14 young measuring 2 to 2.7 feet (0.6 to 0.8 meters) long.
+Prior to birth, the calcified teeth on the rostrum (saw) are covered in tissue to prevent injury to siblings and the mother.
 The tissue covering the teeth completely disappears about two weeks after birth so the young sawfish can feed effectively and defend themselves.

 Juvenile smalltooth sawfish most often inhabit brackish water within a mile of land.
-They can be found in a wide range of habitats, including mud bottoms, sand bottoms, oyster bars, red mangrove shorelines, docks, seawall-lined canals and piers.
+They can be found in a wide range of habitats, including mud bottoms, sand bottoms, oyster bars, red mangrove shorelines, seawall-lined canals, and near piers.
 Juveniles will also travel many miles up rivers if freshwater inflow is reduced.
-Sawfish use some portions of their nurseries, called hotspots, for months at a time, and researchers have observed movement between hotspots when environmental conditions such as changes in river flow cause them to relocate within the nursery.
+Sawfish use some portions of their nurseries, called nursery hotspots, for months at a time, and researchers have observed movement between these hotspots when environmental conditions such as changes in river flow cause them to relocate within the nursery.